Juneseogi/juneseogi.github.io/_pages/research.md

 author_profile: true
 ---

-My research focuses on model-free statistical inference and related problems in prediction, distributional estimation, and statistical methodology.
+My research focuses on statistical analysis for complex data structures, particularly non-Euclidean data and data observed with measurement error, with related interests in statistical methodology and applications.

 ## Research Interests

+* Non-Euclidean statistical analysis
+* Measurement error
-- Model-free statistical inference
+* Nonparametric statistical inference
-- Conformal prediction
-- Conditional independence testing
-- Nonparametric function estimation
-- Psychometrics
+* Psychometrics
-- Applications in the social sciences
+* Applications in the social sciences

 ## Current Research

-I am currently developing conformal distribution estimation methods for synthetic data generation within the localized conformal prediction framework.

-More broadly, I am interested in reliable statistical methods that achieve strong estimation accuracy under limited modeling assumptions.
+I am currently interested in statistical inference for non-Euclidean and error-contaminated data, including problems in regression, density estimation, and related methodology.

+More broadly, I aim to develop statistical methods for structured data arising in scientific and social science applications.